 The second mode of financing for Islamic banks is the non-PLS mode.
 There are many Islamic contracts in the non-PLS mode, but murabaha (cost-plus or markup financing) is the one most practiced by Islamic banks.
 For most Islamic banks, murabaha dominates the asset portfolio and can exceed 80% (Khan 2010).
 In the murabaha type of financing, Islamic banks act as a trader.
 They sell the product to the clients at a markup, and then they receive monthly installment payments.
 Indeed, both clients and Islamic banks previously have agreed on some related attributes such as the products that clients are willing to buy, the banks' selling price, and the clients' monthly payment.
 From the clients' viewpoint, such a contract is very practical because clients do not need to provide any collateral to obtain the product they desire.
-From a banking perspective, banks are eager to use this instrument rather than others because the banks retain ownership of the product until the payment by the clients.
-Moreover, Shaban et al. (2014) argue that the "collateral by contract" in the murabaha agreement could be a competitive advantage for Islamic banks because this mode of financing-despite being criticized as a back door to interest-does not exist at conventional banks.
+From a banking perspective, banks are eager to use this instrument rather than others because the banks retain ownership of the product until the payments are complete, so that this mechanism enables them to liquidate the product in the case of default on payment by the clients.
+Moreover, Shaban et al. (2014) argue that the "collateral by contract" in the murabaha agreement could be a competitive advantage for Islamic banks because this mode of financing despite being criticized as a back door to interest-does not exist at conventional banks.
 Other important points for the banks are that they will have less concern about clients' profile before the loan agreement, and they will not need to monitor clients after the desired product has been bought.